ansible/awx/docs/docsite/rst/administration/ldap_auth.rst

 .. note::

-  The controller does not actively sync users, but they are created during their initial login.
+  AWX does not actively sync users, but they are created during their initial login.
   To improve performance associated with LDAP authentication, see :ref:`ldap_auth_perf_tips` at the end of this chapter.